Wolverine971/9takes/src/blog/enneagram/enneagram-and-mental-illness.md

 <article class="section-content">

-## Mental Health Risks of the Enneagram Type 5: The Investigator</>
+## Mental Health Risks of the Enneagram Type 5: The Investigator

 Type 5s are susceptible to a range of mental health challenges, including: